-Since our initial public offering in January 2011, our executive team has focused on the disciplined execution of our business strategy.
-Our fiscal and operational 2015 accomplishments, guided by our named executive officers, illustrate this focus, which included, among other things, the following:
+Our executive team is focused on the disciplined execution of our business strategy.
+Our fiscal and operational 2016 accomplishments, guided by our named executive officers, illustrate this focus, which included, among other things, the following:

-- Development Activity: In 2015, we completed our Phase 1 redevelopment efforts at our Lloyd District Portfolio, also known as Hassalo on Eighth.
-Hassalo on Eighth consists of approximately 657 multi-family units (which became available for occupancy during the third and fourth quarters of 2015) and approximately 47,000 square feet of retail space.
-As of December 31, 2015, approximately 42.3% of the multi-family units were leased to residents and approximately 17,000 square feet of retail was leased to commercial tenants.
-Additionally, in July 2015, we commenced ground-breaking for Torrey Point (formerly Sorrento Pointe), with development plans including two Class A office buildings of approximately 90,000 square feet in the aggregate, with panoramic unobstructed views of the Torrey Pines State Park Beach, Torrey Reserve and the Pacific Ocean. - Investment Grade Credit Ratings.
-In 2015, we earned investment grade credit ratings from all three major U.S. credit rating agencies.
-We were assigned a BBB rating from Fitch Ratings, a Baa3 rating from Moody's Investor Service and a BBB- rating from Standard and Poor's Ratings Services.
+- Development Activity: In 2016, we continued our development efforts at Torrey Point, which is expected to be substantially complete in the second quarter of 2017, consisting of two Class A office buildings of approximately 90,000 square feet in the aggregate, with panoramic unobstructed views of the Torrey Pines State Park Beach, Torrey Reserve and the Pacific Ocean.
+Additionally, in the fourth quarter of 2016, we achieved stabilization of our Hassalo on Eighth multi-family development, consisting of approximately 657 multi-family units, 47,000 square feet of retail space and 1,200 subterranean parking stalls. - Investment Grade Credit Ratings.
+In 2016, we maintained our investment grade credit ratings from all three major U.S. credit rating agencies, consisting of a BBB rating from Fitch Ratings, a Baa3 rating from Moody's Investor Service and a BBB- rating from Standard and Poor's Ratings Services.
 All three credit ratings have a stable outlook.

-- Elite FFO Multiple.
-As of November 30, 2015, our common stock had a funds from operation, or FFO, forward multiple of 21.24x based on consensus FFO estimates for the subsequent calendar year.
-This placed us in the 75th to 85th percentile among our performance peer group.
-(A reconciliation of FFO to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2015.) - Portfolio: As of December 31, 2015, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space (including mixed-use retail space), 1,579 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of December 31, 2015, we owned land at five of our properties that we classified as held for development and construction in progress. - Financial Results: We achieved FFO attributable to common stock and units for 2015 of \$110.0 million, or \$1.76 per diluted share/unit, an 8.6% increase from the year ended December 31, 2014.
-(A reconciliation of FFO to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2015.) - Same-Store Cash NOI Growth: In 2015, same-store net operating income increased 5.5% for our retail segment, 8.4% for our office segment, 6.2% for our multifamily segment and 7.7% in the aggregate for all of our segments, on a cash basis, as compared to the year ended December 31, 2014.
-(A reconciliation of net operating income, or NOI, to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2015.) - Dividends: We declared aggregate dividends in 2015 of \$0.9475 per share.
+- Elite FFO Multiple: As of November 30, 2016, our common stock had a funds from operation, or FFO, forward multiple of 19.45x based on consensus FFO estimates for the subsequent calendar year.
+(A reconciliation of FFO to net income is included on page 61 of our Annual Report on Form 10-K for the year ended December 31, 2016.) - Portfolio: As of December 31, 2016, our operating portfolio was comprised of 24 retail, office, multifamily and mixeduse properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space (including mixed-use retail space), 1,579 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2016, we owned land at four of our properties that we classified as held for development and construction in progress. - Financial Results: We achieved FFO attributable to common stock and units for 2016 of \$116.8 million, or \$1.85 per diluted share/unit, a 5.1% increase from the year ended December 31, 2015.
+(A reconciliation of FFO to net income is included on page 61 of our Annual Report on Form 10-K for the year ended December 31, 2016.) - Same-Store Cash NOI Growth: In 2016, same-store net operating income increased 0.5% for our retail segment, 11.7% for our office segment, 9.8% for our multifamily segment and 5.1% in the aggregate for all of our segments, on a cash basis, as compared to the year ended December 31, 2015.
+(A reconciliation of net operating income, or NOI, to net income is included on page 61 of our Annual Report on Form 10-K for the year ended December 31, 2016.) - Dividends: We declared aggregate dividends in 2016 of \$1.01 per share. - Forbes: In 2016, we were named to Forbes'® List of America's 50 Most Trustworthy Financial Companies for 2016.

-2015 Executive Compensation Actions
+2016 Executive Compensation Actions